Avoid needing the clothes dryer. Laundry day may be less taxing on your pocketbook and the environment with the help of these low-tech miracles.

 It has a total of 22 feet of area spread across eight rods.
 You should be able to hang up nearly a whole load of clothes.
 It has a weight capacity of 60 pounds, making it a workhorse, especially for a wall-mounted rack.

 Because the Sunbeam drying rack has so much room, you can dry many loads of laundry at once.

 You can dry clothing vertically or horizontally with a big drying surface.
 So, whether you have light things, such as t-shirts, or heavier items, such as sweaters, you can dry them all on this rack.

 It features 13 horizontal drying poles for lingerie, delicates, and sweaters.
-The lower deck provides additional storage space.
+The loIr deck provides additional storage space.
 It even includes plastic soles to help dry shoes and slippers.

-We like that you can use it both indoors and outside.
-Because to the robust rust-proof steel, it can endure rain or direct sunlight.
+I like that you can use it both indoors and outside.
+Because of the robust rust-proof steel, it can endure rain or direct sunlight.

 This portable drying rack is made of lightweight materials.
 It’s also easy to store because it folds up to a small slit.